WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 > **Notes**: To enable **Cat-M1** (LTE-M or eMTC) or **NB-IoT** network modes, a specialized **M2M** (Machine-to-Machine) SIM card is required, distinct from the standard SIM cards used in cellphones.
 However, for **GSM/GPRS 2G** connections, a standard SIM card can generally be used.

-#### Testing
+## Handling Cell connection using a .NET application

 To check if you established a connection, you can use the `meadow listen` CLI command, which should return a message like this:
 `Connection established successfully!
 IP address '100.69.106.222'.`

-## Handling Cell connection using a .NET application

-You can check the Cell connection status by accessing the `IsConnected` property present in the `ICellNetworkAdapter`, as in the following example:
+You can also check the Cell connection status by accessing the `IsConnected` property present in the `ICellNetworkAdapter`, as in the following example:

 ```csharp
 var cell = Device.NetworkAdapters.Primary<ICellNetworkAdapter>();